blind-repo89/cscl-22/README.md

 (1) gives the results for the observed data; (2) gives the results of the simulation validation test; and (3) gives the results of the simulation study.

-*Note that the simulation validation and simulation study each take hours to complete
+*Note that the simulation study may take hours to complete